OWASP/www-project-automotive-emb-60/index.md

 ---

-The Automotive EMB60 is a CAN-to-USB interface which in its basic form enables the possibility to connect a device to a CAN-Bus (Controller Area Network) over USB.
+The Automotive EMB60 is a single-board computer which in its basic form can be used as a CAN-to-USB interface to connect a device to a CAN-Bus (Controller Area Network) over USB.
 It was developed in the context of a research project for penetration test driven safety and security system improvements for cyber-critical systems.
 The EMB60 specifically aims for penetration testing in the automotive area where CAN is the prevalent communication standard.
 It's a full open source project providing open hardware and software.

 ## Hardware